jbukuts/next-next-blog/content/posts/sass-explorations.md

 ---
 desc: 'Use cases for various Sass functionalities'
-tags: ["styling", "sass"]
+tags: ['styling', 'sass']
-created: 2023-4-14
+created: 2023-04-14
 ---

 # Sass Explorations

 If you've used Sass before there's no doubt you've used some of its most prominent features like nested selectors.
 However, within Sass, there's also a whole host of other functionalities that can help you to write maintainable styling for all your components.

 Here I'll cover a couple of use cases I've found in Sass that made my life just a tad bit easier.

 ## Simple utility classes

 Often when building out your site it's best to try and define your various tokens as variables in [partials](https://sass-lang.com/guide#topic-4) that can be consumed throughout all your style sheets.

 When you have tokens though you'll often want to create a myriad of utility classes that are based on them as well.
 For instance, with spacing tokens, you may want them to be defined to affect the gap in flex containers or the padding of elements.